Hamza-Musa/TheSummit/README.md

-# Results of my daily codewars challenges
+# Results of my daily Codewars challenges

 **Tech used:** JavaScript

 ## Optimizations
 - Add more comments to show my thought process.
-- Currently linking directly to the "training" page.
-It might be better to link to the overview instead.
-You need to delete '/train' in the URL.
+- I consistently refactor and optimize my code, sometimes for efficiency, and sometimes for readability.

 ## Links:
 **Codewars:** https://www.codewars.com/users/matthiasjrichter